-Working together to complete daily chores but also helping each other out to balance the workload helps to make van life easier and less stressful at the end of each day.
+Working together to complete daily chores and helping each other balance the workload helps make van life more manageable and less stressful at the end of each day.

 We’re not just talking about physical proximity here.

-Living in a small camper van 24/7 means that there really isn’t any privacy to be had.
-You really must be ready to share all parts of your lives with your significant other.
+Living in a small camper van 24/7 means that there isn’t any privacy to be had.
+You must be ready to share your life with your significant other.

 This includes going to the bathroom, farting, burping, and exuding weird body odors.
 It’ll be the least sexy part of your relationship.

-But even in the darkest moments just remember that this is the person you love and chose to take part in this epic journey with.
+But even in the darkest moments, remember that this is the person you love and chose to participate in this epic journey with.

-If you don’t make the effort, you might find traveling full time in a van with your partner can be isolating and lonely.
-Since you’re always picking up and moving on, it can be difficult to make true friends.
+If you don’t make the effort, traveling full-time in a van with your partner can be isolating and lonely.
+Since you’re always picking up and moving on, making true friends can be difficult.

-And while we all know that your partner is your best friend in the world, it can be healthy to get out of your comfort zone and talk to other human beings once in a while!
+And while we all know that your partner is your best friend in the world, it can be healthy to get out of your comfort zone and talk to other human beings occasionally!

 Give it a try.

-Hanging out with new people, even if it’s just for the day, can give you positive energy, inspiration, and help to bring up your mood.
+Hanging out with new people, even just for the day, can give you positive energy and inspiration and help improve your mood.

 So, talk to those new people at your campsite or look online for van life meetups in your area.
 Spending time with other people can help improve your relationship with your partner.